-Brilliant Lawyer Donna Armstrong Gives Correct Legal Definition of Adnan Ahmed’s Actions – “Not Criminal, Not Illegal”
+Lawyer Donna Armstrong Gives Correct Legal Definition Of Adnan Ahmed’s Actions – “Not Criminal, Not Illegal”

-It was clearly stated in court; “this is not a crime; being confident is not a crime, having a conversation is not a crime, witness is unreliable, asking someone out is not a crime, if you have any inclination of reasonable doubt – he’s innocent, peoples perspective was skewed by how Ahmed was portrayed in a online/ media hate campaign.”
+It was clearly stated in court; “this is not a crime; being confident is not a crime, having a conversation is not a crime, witness is unreliable, asking someone out is not a crime, if you have any inclination of reasonable doubt – he’s innocent, people’s perspective were skewed by how Ahmed was portrayed in a online/ media hate campaign.”